2026 Manhattan Tennis Ladder

 9. The 3 Rematch Rule:

-• You may play the same opponent a maximum of 3 times during the season.
+• You may only play the same opponent a maximum of 3 times during the season.

 10. Match Format: